engineersamuel/vm_ama_example/README.md

 jq '.properties.destinations.logAnalytics[0].workspaceResourceId |= env.WORKSPACE_RESOURCE_ID | .properties.destinations.logAnalytics[0].name = env.DESTINATION_NAME | .properties.dataFlows[0].destinations |= [ env.DESTINATION_NAME ]' templates/dcr.base.json > templates/dcr.test.json
 ```

-Copy and paste the `New-AzDataCollectionRule ...` then the `New-AzDataCollectionRuleAssociation ...` from the previous terraform output.
+In powershell (type `pwsh`) Copy and paste the `New-AzDataCollectionRule ...` then the `New-AzDataCollectionRuleAssociation ...` from the previous terraform output.
 If you lost the context in your terminal execute `terraform output`.

 Note that the `DESTINATION_NAME="log-analytics-log-destination"` is static, but you could change it to be whatever you want, just ensure it matches the default value in [deployment/locals.tf](deployment/locals.tf).